python/cpython/Doc/extending/building.rst

           ext_modules = [module1])

-In this example, :func:`setup` is called with additional meta-information, which is recommended when distribution packages have to be built.
+In this example, :func:`~distutils.core.setup` is called with additional meta-information, which is recommended when distribution packages have to be built.
 For the extension itself, it specifies preprocessor defines, include directories, library directories, and libraries.
 Depending on the compiler, distutils passes this